 Pediatric Dentistry located in Brea, Corona, Covina, Ontario, Riverside, Chino, & Perris, CA

 Drilling and filling isn’t the only solution on the market today for treating cavities.
-At Dental Kidz Club in Perris, Brea, Corona, Covina, Ontario, and Riverside, California, Jihee Chun, DDS, and the pediatric dentistry team offer treatments of silver diamine fluoride, or SDF, as a way to fight back against tooth decay.
+At Dental Kidz Club in Perris, Brea, Corona, Covina, Ontario, Chino, and Riverside, California, Jihee Chun, DDS, and the pediatric dentistry team offer treatments of silver diamine fluoride, or SDF, as a way to fight back against tooth decay.
 To learn more about how silver diamine fluoride can help keep your child’s mouth clean and healthy, schedule an appointment today by calling the office.

 Silver diamine fluoride, or SDF, is an antibiotic liquid used in dental procedures to help prevent the formation, growth, and spread of cavities.
 It consists of:

 - Silver, which kills bacteria and reinforces your dentin, the protective layer of your teeth

 - Fluoride, which helps your teeth rebuild themselves in a process called remineralization

 - Water, which acts as a liquid base

 Silver diamine fluoride has been approved by the Food and Drug Administration for use in the United States since 2014.

 The chemicals in SDF work to eliminate the bacteria that cause tooth decay and also prevent decay from spreading to other teeth.
 This makes SDF an excellent treatment for preventing cavities, but it can also help to stop their development once they’ve already formed.

 The benefits of SDF are numerous and include: